deminivithana/ESBII--IT11081258/Practical 06.md

 ####ESBII Lab 06 - ISO27k standards
 # Introduction #
 ## CASE STUDY ##
-This case study is derived from a presentation by the information security and IT audit specialists explaining to Managing Director of “ABC IT Services” that The Business Value of Standards”.
+This case study is derived from a presentation by the information security and IT audit specialists explaining to Managing Director of “ABC IT Services” that "The Business Value of Standards”.
 ## ABC IT SERVICES BUSINESS SITUATION ##
 ABC IT Services, supplies computer systems and networking services for their clients.
 A couple of years ago, the atmosphere within the company had turned sour.
 Management decisions were mostly being made instinctively on gut feel with little real analysis.
 When most of the staff members started to leave the company senior management recognized the need to change and wishing to have a good consultancy where they can took a hard look at the organization strength and weaknesses.
 ## BUSINESS BENEFITS OF ISO27K ##